Ruth Bader Ginsburg: Recognition

+In 2018 Ginsburg was the inaugural recipient of the Genesis Lifetime Achievement Award.

-Ginsburg was the recipient of the 2019 $1 million Berggruen Prize for Philosophy and Culture.
-Awarded annually, the Berggruen Institute stated it recognizes "thinkers whose ideas have profoundly shaped human self-understanding and advancement in a rapidly changing world", noting Ginsburg as "a lifelong trailblazer for human rights and gender equality".
+Ginsburg was the recipient of the 2019 $1 million Berggruen Prize for Philosophy and Culture, which is awarded annually by the US think tank the Berggruen Institute.
+This award recognizes "thinkers whose ideas have profoundly shaped human self-understanding and advancement in a rapidly changing world", noting Ginsburg as "a lifelong trailblazer for human rights and gender equality".
 Ginsburg donated the entirety of the prize money to charitable and non-profit organizations, including the Malala Fund, Hand in Hand: Center for Jewish-Arab Education in Israel, the American Bar Foundation, Memorial Sloan Kettering Cancer Center, and the Washington Concert Opera.
-Ginsburg received numerous additional awards, including the LBJ Foundation's Liberty & Justice for All Award, the World Peace & Liberty Award from international legal groups, a lifetime achievement award from Diane von Furstenberg's foundation, and the 2020 Liberty Medal by the National Constitution Center all in 2020 alone.
-In February 2020, she received the World Peace & Liberty Award from the World Jurist Association and the World Law Foundation.

 In 2019, the Skirball Cultural Center in Los Angeles created Notorious RBG: The Life and Times of Ruth Bader Ginsburg, a large-scale exhibition focusing on Ginsburg's life and career.

+In February 2020, she received the World Peace & Liberty Award from the World Jurist Association and the World Law Foundation, their highest honor.

+Ginsburg received numerous additional awards, including the LBJ Foundation's Liberty & Justice for All Award; a lifetime achievement award from Diane von Furstenberg's foundation, and the 2020 Liberty Medal by the National Constitution Center, all in 2020 alone.